Pregnant Kylie Jenner Reportedly Experiencing Complications, May Need To Deliver Via C-Section

 Citing an unnamed source reportedly close to the Lip Kit mogul, the outlet went on to explain that Kylie Jenner doesn’t want anyone to know when she is in the hospital and is in labor because she doesn’t want people taking pictures that she intended to sell later on.
 She also reportedly doesn’t want her baby to be part of the show until he or she is actually born.

-Ultimately, Kylie wants the moment to be private for her and her loved ones to enjoy it for themselves before the public gets to have a feast on the latest addition to the Kardashian clan.
+Ultimately, Kylie wants the moment to be private for her and her loved ones to enjoy for themselves before the public gets to have a feast on the latest addition to the Kardashian clan.

 “She doesn’t have many things for herself and with this being her first baby, she wants to make it as special and real as it possibly can be and then make everything about her private life take the turn to public life.”